The Bachelorette (American TV series) season 6: The Bachelor

-Fedotowsky and Roberto Martinez appeared in one episode on the fifteenth season of The Bachelor where they gave an advice for the contestants of that season.
+Ali Fedotowsky and Roberto Martinez appeared in episode 2 of the fifteenth season of The Bachelor, where they gave an advice for the contestants of that season.

 Bachelor Pad

 Craig McKinnon, Jesse Beck, and Jonathan Novack returned for the first season of Bachelor Pad.
-McKinnon was eliminated during week 2.
-Novack during week 3.
-Beck and his partner, Peyton Wright, were eliminated at the end of week 5, finishing in 4th place.
+Craig M. was eliminated in week 2 and Jonathan in week 3.
+Jesse and his partner, Peyton Wright, were eliminated at the end of week 5, finishing in 4th place.

 Justin Rego, Kasey Kahl, and Kirk DeWindt returned for the second season of Bachelor Pad.
-Rego was eliminated during week 1.
-DeWindt and his partner, Ella Nolan, were eliminated at the beginning of week 6, finishing in 4th place.
-Kahl and his partner, Vienna Girardi, were eliminated at the end of week 6, finishing in 3rd place.
+Justin was eliminated in week 1.
+Kirk and his partner, Ella Nolan, were eliminated at the beginning of week 6, finishing in 4th place.
+Kasey and his partner, Vienna Girardi, were eliminated at the end of week 6, finishing in 3rd place.